-We initially see the café opening possibly twice a month at the Silver Street Centre, either as a ‘drop in’ or perhaps a more organised event / session.
+This Memory Café will be open to all people who may be experiencing memory loss, for whatever reason.The café will be opening twice a month at the Silver Street Centre, as a ‘drop in’ or perhaps a with a more organised event / session.

 What is a Memory Cafe?

 A Memory Cafe is a wonderfully welcoming place for individuals with Alzheimer’s or any type of the dementias or other brain disorders.

 Additionally, it is helpful for people with all forms of mild cognitive impairment.